Skin Deep (1989 film): Plot

-Zachary "Zach" Hutton is a successful author who has a weakness for alcohol and beautiful women.
-Zach's mistress walks in on him in the process of cheating on her with her attractive hairdresser, followed by his estranged wife Alex discovering his mistress about to shoot him with his revolver.
-Following the breakup of those relationships, Zach engages in a long period of binge-drinking and solace-seeking with a string of women.
-He avoids work, continues to strain relations with his ex-wife and drunkenly attends a formal party dressed in a genie's costume.
+Zach Hutton is a successful author with a weakness for alcohol and beautiful women.
+The tumultuous course of his life takes a dramatic turn when his mistress Angie Smith catches him cheating with her attractive hairdresser Tina.
+This discovery is followed by a perilous encounter, as his estranged wife, Alex, stumbles upon the scene, finding Angie poised to shoot Zach with his own revolver.

+As the relationships crumble, Zach embarks on a self-destructive journey marked by binge-drinking and seeking solace in a string of women.
+He neglects work, exacerbates tensions with Alex, and even attends a formal party in a genie's costume while inebriated.

-Zach's affairs include one with a volatile woman named Molly who deliberately leaves him hooked up too long to a skin-treatment electro-therapy machine that gives his body quivering spasms from head to toe.
-He also has a one-night stand with a remarkably muscular female bodybuilder named Lonnie, telling her before sex that he feels "like Mrs. Arnold Schwarzenegger."
-One gag scene is portrayed in total darkness, with Zach wearing a luminous condom as he prepares to have sex with yet another woman he has just met, Amy.
-When her boyfriend returns to the hotel room similarly equipped, the two men engage in a frantic fight, their glow-in-the-dark attire bouncing crazily across the darkened room.
+Zach's escapades include a tumultuous affair with a volatile woman named Molly, who subjects him to a skin-treatment electro-therapy machine, causing quivering spasms from head to toe.
+Another episode unfolds in total darkness, with Zach wearing a luminous condom as he prepares for an encounter with a woman named Amy McKenna.
+Unexpectedly, Amy's boyfriend Rick Curry returns to the hotel room similarly attired, leading to a frantic glow-in-the-dark fight.